- Area: 1600 m²

 - Photographs: Bernardo Portugal | Susana Saraiva for metroquadrado®

-From the architect.
+Text description provided by the architects.
 For approximately 300 years cities have been growing, assimilating territory previously reserved for other functions like industry, warehousing/logistics, agriculture, etc. As this process develops, moving around these areas becomes more and more difficult: traffic becomes chaotic; polluting activities are forbidden close to residential and service areas; the price of land goes up.
 Existing functions tend to move farther away from the city centre, leaving behind huge industrial complexes that can be demolished or adapted.
 The second option is preferable not only regarding economic and environmental sustainability but also the potential aesthetic and historic value of these places.

 Lionesa Business Center reflects this issue quite well.
 Previously a weaving factory, it was closed around 1990s and later transformed into a business center.
 Former warehouse and production spaces are being divided for office and commercial use creating a very characteristic environment.

 The old factory is located just outside the city of Porto along 2 of the main transport arteries that connect to the North and interlard.
 The existing space was chosen specially by the company for its open space, high ceiling, stone walls, solid wood pavement and natural lightning, features that were imperative to maintain.